Tobbe/tobbe.github.com/blog/2021-01-18/redwood-switch-to-another-graphql-client.md

 )
 ```

 The adaptors for the hooks are simple.
-Only change we had to do was to tranform the graphql queries that come as GQL ASTs in to plain strings.
+Only change we had to do was to transform the graphql queries that come as GQL ASTs in to plain strings.
 We use the `print` function for this.
 Setting up the client using `useFetchConfig()` is also easy, just have to rename `uri` to `url` for graphql-hooks to be happy.

 You can see a full implementation in this GitHub repo: https://github.com/Tobbe/redwood-graphql-hooks (But there really isn't much more to it than what I've shown here.)

-So, why do we have to let Redwood know about our `useQuery` and `useMutation` hooks in the first place? `useQuery` is used internally by Redwood with Cells, in its `withCellHOC`. `useMutation` technically wouldn't be necesary.
-But having it there allows the generators to generate code that runns and is valid.
+So, why do we have to let Redwood know about our `useQuery` and `useMutation` hooks in the first place? `useQuery` is used internally by Redwood with Cells, in its `withCellHOC`. `useMutation` technically wouldn't be necessary.
+But having it there allows the generators to generate code that runs and is valid.
 Without it, generated code like this would never be valid: `import { useMutation, useFlash } from '@redwoodjs/web'`.
 (That line is from the `EditNameCell.js.template` file.)

 <span style="font-size: 80%">(Header photo by <a href="https://unsplash.com/@armand_khoury?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Armand Khoury</a> on <a href="https://unsplash.com/s/photos/graph?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>)</span>